 On the contrary, the RPO Performance Based model is designed with customer-centric flexibility at its core.
 It will be able to meet fluctuations in hiring volumes by scaling its recruitment team up and down as needed.
 One of the key benefits to this model is that the ownership of responding to fast-changing market and business conditions lies in the hands of the RPO provider; not the client.

+Consider that it is a good RPO provider will make time to aggregate and analyze cost models during unique and unforeseeable circumstances.
 The bottom line is RPO providers have an obligation to their clients to advise them on what’s going to drive their process more efficiently.
-Being aligned on the strategic goals and knowing how to focus on the outcome is what makes one RPO provider stand out from the rest.
+Being aligned on the strategic goals and knowing how to focus on the outcome is part of what makes one RPO provider stand out from the rest.